RikkieBobby/Project1/README.md

 Imagery
 - The hero image used is of me in a nature setting to keep in line the "down to earth" design and also aloow the user to connect with me as a person.
-- Backgorund image is the "work and education" used to breakup the flat white tone and inject some interest into the section.
+- Backgorund image of the "work and education" section is used to breakup the flat white tone and inject some interest into the section.
 - The opacity of the "qualifications" photos are set low until the user hovers over to allow them to focus on one photo at a time.
 - The hobbies and iterests section have images set to the background of the divs to convey part of my personality

-All images used were photos taken by myself or pdf documents of mine, apart from the work and education (https://www.istockphoto.com/) and voice acting photos (https://depositphotos.com/)
+All images used were photos taken by myself or pdf documents of mine, apart from the work and education section (https://www.istockphoto.com/), about me globe (https://bestanimations.com/) and voice acting div photos (https://depositphotos.com/).
+I also decided to use the image hosting site Imgur.com to store my photos as I found it a little easier to manage than using a CSS file.

-<h3>Features, objectives and future</h3>
+<h3>Features</h3>

 Key Features:
 - Created using HTML and CSS programmes
-- A navigation bar directing users to different parts of the page
+- An interactive website about me consisting of 6 sections across 2 HTML pages
-- An interactive website with information about me for users to view and explore
+- A navigation bar directing users to different parts of the page across both pages
 - Areas of the page which are responsive to user interaction
-- Images linked to the project
+- Images linked to the project through a image hosting site
 - A "get in contact" form
 - Links to social media